 Mediation is a process through which a third-party mediator works with plaintiffs and defendants to communicate, negotiate, and attempt to voluntarily resolve a lawsuit.
 In Ohio courts, personal injury cases are frequently referred to mediation in an attempt to settle disputes before they proceed to trial.

-What Should I Expect At Mediation?
+What Should I Expect at Mediation?

 Mediation can be carried out in several different ways, according to the methods chosen by the mediator.
 The parties to a case may be brought together to discuss the lawsuit face-to-face or they may be separated with the mediator acting as a “go-between”.